gaf3/cnc-forge/Input.md

 ## iterate

-You can also use field to create other fields through iteration:
+You can also use a field to create other fields through iteration:

 ```yaml
 description: An example